COVID-19 Resource Page

 The authors present a patient who developed the ocular manifestation of immunoglobulin (Ig)G4-related disease (IgG4-RD), referred to as IgG4-related ophthalmic disease (IgG4-ROD), after the anti-SARS-CoV-2 vaccination with inactivated COVID-19 vaccine.

-Differences in autoantibodies against receptors involved in autonomic regulation between individuals with post-COVID-19 vaccination syndrome and vaccinated healthy subjects
+Differences in the concentrations of autoantibodies against receptors involved in autonomic regulation between individuals with post-COVID-19 vaccination syndrome and vaccinated healthy subjects could be related to dysautonomia

 A diversity of intracellular microbes in immune cells of SARS-CoV-2-positive and COVID-19-recovered individuals